cyrus-and/chrome-remote-interface/README.md

 Using the `inspect` subcommand it is possible to perform [command execution](#clientdomainmethodparams-callback) and [event binding](#clientdomaineventcallback) in a REPL fashion.
-But unlike the regular API the callbacks are overridden to conveniently display the result of the commands and the message of the events.
-Also, the event binding is simplified here, executing a shorthand method (e.g., `Page.loadEventFired()`) toggles the event registration.
+But unlike the regular API, the event binding overridden to allow easier event registration.

 Remember that the REPL interface provides completion.